 The Morning Everything Aligned

-I had launched my boat at 5:30 AM at the Oak Ridge ramp, running to a secondary point I’d found on Navionics the night before.
-The point dropped from four feet to twelve with a nice chunk rock transition—classic pre-spawn staging area.
-I’d caught fish there the previous weekend, all in the three to five-pound range, and I had a feeling the bigger girls were moving up.
+Launched at Oak Ridge ramp at 5:30 AM.
+Ran to a secondary point I’d found on Navionics the night before.
+Dropped from four feet to twelve with a chunk rock transition — classic pre-spawn staging area.
+I’d caught fish there the previous weekend, all three to five pounders.
+Had a gut feeling the bigger females were moving up.

 Why the Senko Works

-For those who don’t know, a Senko is a soft plastic stickbait made by Gary Yamamoto Custom Baits.
-It’s literally just a straight worm with no action built in—no curl tail, no paddle, nothing fancy.
-The magic is in the salt-impregnated plastic and the subtle shimmy it creates on the fall.
-Bass absolutely crush them, especially during pre-spawn when fish are lethargic and want an easy meal.
+For the uninitiated, a Senko is a soft plastic stickbait made by Gary Yamamoto.
+Literally just a straight worm.
+No curl tail, no paddle, nothing fancy.
+The magic is in the salt-impregnated plastic and the subtle shimmy on the fall.
+Bass absolutely crush them, especially pre-spawn when fish are lethargic and want easy calories.

-I was fishing a five-inch watermelon-red Senko, wacky rigged on a size 1/0 Owner hook.
-No weight, no Texas rig, just hook through the middle and let it fall.
-This is not a power technique.
-You cast, you wait, you watch your line.
-The bite often feels like nothing—just a slight tick or the line moving sideways.
-If you’re not paying attention, you’ll miss it.
+I was fishing a five-inch watermelon-red, wacky rigged on a size 1/0 Owner hook.
+No weight.
+No Texas rig.
+Hook through the middle and let it sink.
+This isn’t a power technique.
+You cast, wait, watch your line.
+The bite often feels like nothing — a slight tick, the line moving sideways.
+If you’re not paying attention, you miss it entirely.

 The Take

-On my fourth cast to that point, the Senko hit the water and started its slow descent.
-I watched the line fall slack as the bait sank through eight, nine, ten feet of water.
+Fourth cast to that point.
+Senko hit the water and started its slow descent.
+Watched the line fall slack as the bait sank through eight, nine, ten feet.
 Then the line twitched.
-Not a big movement, just a subtle tick that could have been the bait hitting bottom.
-But I’ve been fooled before.
-I reeled down, felt weight, and set the hook.
+Not big — just a subtle tick that could’ve been bottom.
+But I’ve been fooled before, and I’ve also missed real bites before.
+Reeled down, felt weight, and set the hook.

-The rod doubled over immediately.
-I was fishing a medium-heavy St. Croix Legend Tournament with 15-pound fluorocarbon, plenty of backbone to handle a big fish, but this bass had other ideas.
-She made a hard run toward the boat, and for a terrible second I thought she was coming up to jump.
-Instead, she dove straight down and started head-shaking with a violence I could feel in my shoulders.
+Rod doubled over immediately.
+I was on a medium-heavy St. Croix Legend Tournament with 15-pound fluorocarbon.
+Plenty of backbone for big fish.
+But this bass had her own ideas.
+She made a hard run at the boat and for one terrible second I thought she was coming up to jump.
+Instead she dove straight down and started headshaking with a violence I could feel in my shoulders.

 The Fight and the Landing

-The fight lasted maybe ninety seconds, but it felt like an hour.
-She made three more runs, each one weaker than the last, and finally I got her head up.
-When I saw her come to the surface, my hands started shaking.
+Fight lasted maybe ninety seconds but felt like an hour.
+Three more runs, each weaker than the last.
+Got her head up.
+When she surfaced, my hands started shaking.
 This was not a five-pounder.
-This was a fish that looked like a football with fins.
+This was a football with fins.

-I lipped her with my right hand and just stared.
-Her belly was distended with eggs, her jaw could have fit around a softball, and her sides were thick as my forearm.
-I put her on my digital scale: 11 pounds, 2 ounces.
-I took three quick photos, measured her at 25.5 inches, and slid her back into the water.
-She sat in my hands for a moment, gills pumping, then kicked hard and disappeared into the green depths.
+Lipped her with my right hand and just stared.
+Belly distended with eggs.
+Jaw could’ve fit around a softball.
+Sides thick as my forearm.
+Digital scale: 11 pounds, 2 ounces.
+Three quick photos, measured at 25.5 inches, and slid her back in.
+She sat in my hands a moment, gills pumping, then kicked hard and vanished into the green depths.

 What I Learned

-That fish taught me several things I’ve carried forward.
-First, expensive tackle doesn’t catch fish—confidence and presentation do.
-I had a tackle box full of $15 swimbaits and $8 crankbaits, but the Senko got the bite.
-Second, pre-spawn is the real trophy season.
-Big females are staging, they’re feeding, and they’re catchable if you find the right structure.
-Third, and most importantly, sometimes you just have to trust your instincts.
-I’d never fished that point before that week, but something about the contour map told me it was right.
+Probably should have led with this section, honestly.
+That fish taught me things I carry forward every time I pick up a rod.
+First — expensive tackle doesn’t catch fish.
+Confidence and presentation do.
+I had a box full of $15 swimbaits and $8 crankbaits.
+The Senko got the bite.
+Second — pre-spawn is the real trophy season.
+Big females are staging, feeding, and catchable if you find the right structure.
+Third — trust your instincts.
+I’d never fished that point before that week.
+Something about the contour map said it was right.
+It was.